ruchany13/ruchanme/content/posts/nginxlb.md

 title = "Application of Nginx Load Balancer with Docker Compose"
 +++

 ***Hello, everyone!
 I want to talk about Nginx and Docker.
 I'll talk about creating a load balancer with Nginx on Docker.
-I want to write about implementation so If you have any problems with load balancer, nginx, docker etc. you can click the links under the text.***
+I'll write about implementation so If you have any problems with load balancer, nginx, docker etc. you can click the links under the text.***

 **This file in my [Github](https://github.com/ruchany13/MyDockerExamples/tree/local/NginxLB)**